-- Have a student read the chapter title. - Remind students that heroes and heroines are people who are greatly respected for bravery or good qualities.
+- · Have a student read the chapter title. - Remind students that a hero is a person who is greatly respected for bravery or good qualities.
 A villain is the opposite of a hero, usually someone whose behavior is not respectable.
 Explain that the same person may be considered a hero by some and a villain by others, depending upon their perspective, or point of view.
-During the American Revolution, the colonists and the British may have differed in their opinions about who was a hero and who was a villain.
+During the American Revolution, people often had very different opinions about who were the heroes and who were the villains.
+Even within communities, people sometimes disagreed.
+For instance, some people in Great Britain even thought George Washington was a hero, and some of the colonists thought he was a villain.